Trick or Treat (unfinished film)

 Trick or Treat is an unfinished British film directed by Michael Apted that began production in 1975.
 It led to the breakup of the producing partnership between David Puttnam and Sandy Lieberson.
+It also possibly contributed to the end of Nat Cohen's stewardship of EMI Films.

 Premise

 A lesbian couple who want a baby become involved with a married couple.